 Lots of people gather around a hashtag, for example.

 Or people host AMAs.

 Or people meet and chat in the comments.

 It's all possible to create community connections.
 People get to know each other.
 Follow one another.
 And often have private discussions via DMs.

 Maybe it's far from ideal, for what we want as a community, but also these days sometimes you need to just have the conversations where people are at and figure out how to reach the place that you need to reach within the restrictions you have.

-But a forum would be better
+But having your own community home would be better

 Yes, in an ideal world, maybe.
 But you need to understand that usually, the hardest part of building community is creating those conversations.
-Once you get good at creating good conversations then you can explore how to bring them back 'home'.
+Once you get good at creating good conversations, then you can explore how to bring them back 'home'.